jasonsford/directsendanalyzer/README.md

 **Red** = the message headers do **not** match the common criteria for a Direct Send abuse attack.

+## What does this tool do with my data?
+This tool is provided at no cost.
+All code is executed client-side in your web browser.
+No information pasted into this tool is shared with GitHub, Proofpoint, or Jason Ford.

+This repository is public and users are invited to inspect the code to confirm its functionality.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue to discuss what you would like to change.